National POW/MIA Recognition Day - September

 This day allows us to show military families that the state does not forget about those who served their country.
 Throughout the history of the United States, there have been many wars in which American soldiers participated.
 Tens of thousands of soldiers were captured, and only a few of them returned home.
 Many have remained missing.

-The first Memorial Day celebration took place in 1979.
+The first National POW/MIA Recognition Day celebration took place in 1979.
 The memorial ceremony was held at the US National Cathedral.
 Since then, it has been held every year.
 Individual events are also held at US military bases.

-Each of the missing soldiers is significant.
+Each missing soldier is significant.
 War is never without loss.
-Some return with awards, while others are in a coffin or do not return at all, and the note ‘Missing’ is put in their personal file.
-The annual National POW/MIA Recognition Day allows you to honor the blessed memory of soldiers who did not return home from the war.
+Some return with awards, while others come back in a coffin or do not return at all, and the note ‘Missing’ is put in their personal file.
+The annual National POW/MIA Recognition Day allows us to honor the blessed memory of soldiers who did not return home from the war.

 How to take part